HaxeGodot/extern-generator/README.md

 ## How to use

+You need the commits from <https://github.com/HaxeGodot/haxe/tree/cs-opt> to properly generate the function overloads.

 Create an `input/` directory with:

 * `GodotSharp.dll` and `GodotSharp.xml` you can with in the `.mono` folder of a Godot C# project